kensworth/git-shortcuts/README.md

 alias br=". ~/.bash_profile"
 alias bp="nano ~/.bash_profile"
 ```
 Then, simply enter `^X` to exit and press `y` when prompted to save.
-Finally, reload your bash profile with the command `. ~/.bash_profile` and your changes should be set.
+Finally, reload your bash profile with `. ~/.bash_profile` and your changes should be set.

 Once executed, subsequent bash editing only requires the shortcut `bp` and reloading only requires a quick `br`.
 Think of these as acronyms for 'bash profile' and 'bash reload', respectively.